helmetjs/helmetjs.github.io/docs/hpkp/index.md

 ---
 In short: the HTTP Public Key Pinning module helps you set the `Public-Key-Pins` header to prevent person-in-the-middle attacks.

+**Be very careful when deploying this**—you can easily misuse this header and cause problems.
+[Chrome intends to drop support for HPKP](https://github.com/helmetjs/hpkp/issues/14) citing risks of misuse.

 The attack
 ----------